 Me’ae Iipona – unique monument

-High above the Puama’u village in the mountains there is located the largest and most interesting me’ae in Marquesas Islands – Me’ae Iipona.
+High above the Puama’u village in the mountains there is located the largest and most interesting me’ae in the Marquesas Islands – Me’ae Iipona.
 The site has been always known to local people and was restored during the Marquesas Art Festival in 1991, in this same year it was studied by P.Ottino and M.N.Ottino.
 Now it is well tended and always beautiful.

-Me’ae Iipona is located in a river valley at the foot of steep cliff.
+Me’ae Iipona is located in a river valley at the foot of a steep cliff.
 This complex, more than 5,000 m² large site contains 18 (!) stone sculptures (tiki) and two stones with petroglyphs.
 This is the highest concentration of tiki statues in Marquesas.

 Tiki is a characteristic element of Polynesian culture.
 These are statues made of a single piece of wood or stone.
-Tiki sculptures in general have an extension into the ground to keep them stable.
+Tiki sculptures, in general, have an extension into the ground to keep them stable.